-Jim McNairy’s practice spans a variety of employment and business litigation matters.
-He specializes in the protection and enforcement of intellectual property rights, including matters involving trade secret, non-compete, computer fraud, unfair competition and related business tort claims.
-Jim has represented Fortune 500 companies in some of their most challenging and significant engagements in these areas.
+Jim’s practice spans a variety of employment and business litigation matters.
+He leads the firm’s Trade Secrets and Employee Mobility practice.
+Jim specializes in the protection and enforcement of intellectual property rights, including matters involving trade secret, non-compete, computer fraud, unfair competition, and related business tort claims.
+He has represented Fortune 500 companies in some of their most challenging and significant engagements in these areas.
 He also provides advice to clients concerning best practices for protecting and enforcing intellectual property rights and addressing restrictive covenants in employment-related agreements and business transactions.

 Jim has extensive employment litigation experience that includes defending employers against single and multi-plaintiff claims for discrimination, retaliation and harassment, as well as against high exposure wage and hour class action claims arising under the California Labor Code and the FLSA.

 Jim’s intellectual property and business litigation practice focuses on complex matters involving, among other things: trade secret misappropriation; copyright infringement; breach of contract; fraud; insurance bad faith; franchise, dealer and distribution disputes; business torts; false advertising; discriminatory pricing; and commercial loan enforcement (enforcement of loan guarantees and judicial foreclosure).
 He has represented clients in state and federal courts, including jury trials and appellate matters, and in alternative dispute resolution (arbitrations and mediations).

 Representative matters include working for privately held and publicly traded entities in the technology, semiconductor, nanotechnology, healthcare, banking, mortgage, financial services, insurance, exotic performance automobile, wholesale commercial goods, coatings, broadcast and internet media, retail consumer products, foods, food service and construction industries.